Demaryius Thomas: Personal life

 Thomas was an evangelical Christian, and he frequently posted about his faith on his Twitter account.
-He had a tattoo of a portrait of Jesus on his left arm bearing the phrase "Jesus Saves".
+Thomas had a tattoo of a portrait of Jesus on his left arm bearing the phrase "Jesus Saves".

 On July 15, 2016, Thomas was honored by the city council of Dublin, Georgia, which named the day as Demaryius Thomas Day.

 Death

 On December 9, 2021, Thomas was discovered unconscious at his residence in Roswell, Georgia.
-He was later pronounced dead at the age of 33.
+He was later pronounced dead at age 33.
 The cause of death was believed to be a seizure, secondary to injuries Thomas suffered from years of football and a 2019 car crash.
 Police said that his death was attributed to a "medical issue".

-After Thomas's death, his brain was donated to Boston University for examination.
+After Thomas died, his brain was donated to Boston University for examination.
 It tested positive for chronic traumatic encephalopathy (CTE), a neurodegenerative condition associated with repeated head trauma.
 As of March 2023, he is one of at least 345 NFL players to be diagnosed after death with this disease.

 Legacy

 Thomas is considered to be among the greatest wide receivers in Broncos franchise history, having the second-most career receiving yards with the Broncos of all time.

-On the opening play of a game against the Detroit Lions on December 12, 2021, shortly after Thomas' death, the Broncos commemorated him by lining up ten players instead of eleven and waiting for the clock to wind down.
+On the opening play of a game against the Detroit Lions on December 12, 2021, three days after Thomas' death, the Broncos commemorated him by lining up ten players instead of eleven and waiting for the clock to wind down.
 They received a delay of game penalty as a result, but Lions head coach Dan Campbell declined the penalty as a gesture of solidarity.

 On May 27, 2025, the Broncos posthumously honored Thomas by announcing his induction into their Ring of Fame in his first year of eligibility.
 Thomas was officially inducted on October 19, 2025, during halftime of the Broncos' home game against the New York Giants.
 While shut out in the first three quarters, the Broncos would go on to score 33 points in the fourth quarter and defeat the Giants by a score of 33 to 32.